 The Athletic Department receives contributions in support of various intercollegiate sports programs.
-All contributions for the Athletic Department are remitted to the University of Wisconsin Foundation (the "Foundation") which is the official not-for-profit fund raising corporation for the University of Wisconsin-Madison.
+Contributions for the Athletic Department are remitted to the University of Wisconsin Foundation (the Foundation) which is the official not-for-profit fund raising corporation for the University of Wisconsin-Madison.